frankhjung/python-xml/README.txt

 * check test code coverage
 * create documentation using Sphinx
 * document a module using PyDoc
-* process data from a YAML file
+* process data from a XML file
 * unittest modules

 ..
 EOF